revature-devops-prep-2020/alxl-challenge3/Readme.md

 * a Docker Registry connection called `docker-cr-conn`
 * a Kubernetes connection called `kube-conn`
 * a SonarCloud connection called `sonar-conn`

-Because all of these connections are made to other Azure services, configuring them is extremely easy.
+Because all of these connections are made to other Azure services, configuring them should be as simple as choosing the correct resources from a dropdown.

 Steps to configure Slack integration can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/integrations/slack?view=azure-devops).